StudySpanish-Website

 Pronunciation Section

 They explain why each letter is pronounced this and that way, not to forget to give examples (with audio) along the way.
 They even have a tongue-twister.
-You’ll also learn about intonation, and diphthongs.
+You’ll also learn about stress, intonation, and diphthongs.

 Vocabulary

 Have you ever encountered or used a Spanish course that doesn’t cover the topic you want to know?
 Let’s say you’re a nurse and you want to learn more words related to that area.
-Or you work in a department store and you want to be able to help the next Spanish customer that comes into the store.

 This section is divided into 6 units.
-Each unit covers different topics from restaurants, airports, sports, jewelry, medical care to public transportation and the list goes on and on.
-Select the topic that interests you the most and start learning.
-You’ll be presented with 4 types of exercises before you can take the test.
+Each unit covers different topics from restaurants, airports, sports, jewellery, and medical care to public transportation and the list goes on and on.

 Oral Exercise

 The first exercise is oral.
 All you have to do is sit, watch, listen and repeat the words (English translation provided) shown to you.
-The first 3 exercises are split into 2 options, the Latin American version, and the Spain version.
-Choose which native speaker you prefer.

 Flashcards Exercise